ahmedbilal1510/MultiEventButton/README.md

 # MultiEventButton-VBA
 This project demonstrates the use of multiple functions for a button.
 When the cursor is on the button, it says "Okaeri" and when the cursor is not on the button, it says "Itterashai."
-This project was created during the "Programing I" course at Ritsumeikan APU.